Ensure A Smooth Transition When Selling Your Business

 • If the two parties are not comfortable with the post-closing needs of the other, then hopefully further negotiations facilitated by the business broker may resolve the matter.

 Depending on the nature of the seller’s role in the business, it is customary for the seller to offer a free period of transitional training to the buyer for about two to four weeks after the closing.
 The free transitional training period should always be explained in the purchase agreement, and should specifically spell out what is expected from the seller during the free training period.
+Once the free training period is exhausted, the buyer may seek to hire (and pay) the seller to continue working for the business in some capacity.
+If the owner is heavily involved in the day to day operations in the business, then the buyer will require a longer and more involved free training period.

 Examples of Free Transitional Training Periods